streetwriters/notesnook/docs/help/contents/mobile-integration/share-things-from-other-apps.md

 ![Select Notesnook](/static/mobile-integration/select-notesnook-android.png)
 :::

-3. Tap on the Save button on bottom right corner to save the web clip.
+3. Tap the Save button on bottom right corner to save the web clip.
 This will save the web clip as a new note in Notesnook.

 ![Save web clip](/static/mobile-integration/save-clip-ios.png)

 ## Append to note

-1. Tap on Append to note on the Share extension
+1. Tap Append to note on the Share extension
 2. Search for a note to append the web clip to and select it
 3. Save the web clip.